rbuurma/vic-sem-2020/VicSemSyllabus2020.md

 #### Books
 The main books you will need to buy are:
-Anthony Trollope, Barchester Towers.
-Penguin ISBN-13: 978-0140432039 Anthony Trollope, The Last Chronicle of Barset.
-Penguin ISBN-13: 978-0140437522 Charles Reade, Hard Cash.
-Acquire your own copy - no current modern edition.
+Anthony Trollope, *The Last Chronicle of Barset*.
+Penguin ISBN-13: 978-0140437522 Anthony Trollope, *An Autobiography*
-Margaret Oliphant, Miss Marjoribanks.
+Margaret Oliphant, *Miss Marjoribanks*
+Margaret Oliphant, *The Autobiography of Margaret Oliphant* Tommy Orange, *There There*
+Terese Mailhot, *Heart Berries*
-Charles Dickens, Our Mutual Friend.
-ISBN-13: 978-0199536252 Mary Elizabeth Braddon, Lady Audley’s Secret.
+Mary Elizabeth Braddon, *Lady Audley’s Secret*.
 Oxford World’s Classics.
 978-0199577033
-George Eliot, Middlemarch.
+George Eliot, *Middlemarch*.
 Penguin ISBN-13: 978-0141439549

 The books are available at the bookstore.
 You are also welcome to buy the books online or at a different store.
 Be aware that you need to have your own copy of the specific edition of each of the books listed above.
 All other texts will be available on Dropbox unless otherwise specified.
 Please print out, read, mark up, and bring to class ALL of the texts assigned as required reading for each week (this subject to modification in class).